ashishtele/ashishtele.github.io/_posts/2021-11-21-Hands_On_Experience_To_Weights_&_Biases.md

 Visualize results

 As a part of the End to End MLOps project, I worked on MLFlow to track the model artifacts, hyperparameters, etc. I have also worked on MLFlow + Databricks combo at the enterprise level and found it very helpful.
 [MLFlow](https://mlflow.org/) is one of the experiment tracking tools out there in the market.
 Neptune and Wandb.ai are the other two promising entries.
 I thought of giving a try to W&B to see its functionality.

+The best thing about W&B that I found among many others is [quick setup](https://docs.wandb.ai/quickstart).
+The W&B team has made user onboarding hassle-free.
+It is very important to have smooth user onboarding and activation in the product journey where W&B has nailed it.

+Steps are:
+1. Free W&B account creation and API token
+2. Installing 'wandb'
+3. Log in to the W&B account using an API token